DataDog/terraform-provider-datadog/docs/data-sources/service_level_objective.md

 ### Read-Only

+- `description` (String) The description of the service level objective.
 - `name` (String) Name of the Datadog service level objective
+- `query_denominator` (String) The denominator query of the service level objective.
+- `query_numerator` (String) The numerator query of the service level objective.
+- `target_threshold` (Number) The primary target threshold of the service level objective.
+- `timeframe` (String) The primary timeframe of the service level objective.
 - `type` (String) The type of the service level objective.
 The mapping from these types to the types found in the Datadog Web UI can be found in the Datadog API [documentation page](https://docs.datadoghq.com/api/v1/service-level-objectives/#create-a-slo-object).
 Available values are: `metric` and `monitor`.
+- `warning_threshold` (Number) The primary warning threshold of the service level objective.